Updated June 2021.

 Low sperm count is more common than ever and as men are starting families at a later age, sperm quality is lower too (busting the myth that men’s virility doesn’t decline with age).

 There are also lifestyle factors that may play a part such as:

 With so many factors in play, we suggest you start by chatting with a SwiftDoc GP.
 They may run through all these lifestyle factors with you, and run some tests to check your hormones and sperm count/quality.
 Depending on the outcome of those, they may also arrange scans for further investigation.
 They can also advise you on your options such as IVF.

-The main messages we hope you take from this information is that everyone is different, so contacting a GP is always a good first step and that we are here to help.
+Of course, everyone is different, so contacting a GP is always a good first step.

 Book an appointment to discuss any of these (or any other medical concerns) today.

 This website does not provide medical advice.
 It is intended for informational purposes only.
 It is not a substitute for professional medical advice, diagnosis or treatment.
 Never ignore professional medical advice in seeking treatment.
 If you think you may have a medical emergency, immediately dial Triple 0 (000).